 - The Baseball Rule.
 This refers to the concept of assumption of the risk.
 Purportedly every ticket sold to a professional sporting event has a disclaimer written on the back which states that each spectator is assuming the risk while attending a sporting event that they could be injured.
 Thus, if a spectator is injured by a foul ball or a miss shot puck, the stadium will not be held liable because the spectator assumed that risk by attending the event.

 - Valid disclaimer?
 As to whether a disclaimer on a ticket to a sporting event is valid, the rule is not universal.
 Sports facility injury attorneys have successfully argued that every fan who attends a sporting event does not sign the disclaimer on the dotted line.
 Some courts have allowed a plaintiff or injured party to present their case to a trier of fact as to the issue as to whether a stadium is liable for the plaintiff’s injuries from a foul ball.

 - Sports facility’s responsibilities.
 The sport facility would likely be held liable for any injuries sustained by a plaintiff if the facility was not properly maintained.
 For example, if there were holes in the net behind home plate or it was not properly installed and a fan was injured as a result, then the stadium would probably be held liable.

-Contact a Premises Liability Attorney Today
+Contact a Premises Liability Attorney in California Today

 If you have sustained injuries at a sports facility, contact a premises liability attorney at Russell & Lazarus today.